Punshnut/macos-launchy/README.md

 ## Highlights

-- **Fullscreen or floaty** - Pick an edge-to-edge canvas or a non-activating HUD; flip layouts with an optional shortcut.
+- **Launchpad-level fullscreen** - A fluid, edge-to-edge canvas that behaves just like the stock Launchpad you miss, plus right-click menus for faster sorting, folder creation, and precise arrangement.
-- **Instant grid** - Scans /Applications, /System/Applications, and your user apps, caches icons, and fills 7x5 pages immediately.
+- **Fully featured grid** - Scans /Applications, /System/Applications, and user apps, caches icons, and fills 7x5 pages instantly while respecting your custom labels and hidden items.
-- **Type, find, fire** - Search names, folders, and bundle IDs; press Return to launch the first match.
+- **Context-aware controls** - Right click on any app, folder, or Dock/menu bar icon to rename, hide, move, add to folders, show in Finder, reset gaps, or create new folders without switching views.
-- **Organize effortlessly** - Drag to reorder across pages, drop apps together to build folders, and rename apps or folders in place.
+- **Floaty mode & fast toggles** - Switch between fullscreen and HUD styles instantly; floaty keeps a new macOS feel while preserving Launchpad behavior.
-- **Curate what shows** - Hide apps you never want to see, reset your layout without losing custom names, and choose whether icons auto-fill gaps.
+- **Open source, free forever** - Launchy remains MIT-licensed, unbundled from paid tiers, and the #1 launchpad alternative you can trust.
-- **Feels native** - Optional Dock and menu bar icons with quick menus, glass-to-solid backgrounds (with color swatches), and Sparkle updates built in.
+- **Auto-updating comfort** - Sparkle-powered updates keep you on the latest fixes and features automatically, so you just keep launching.

 ## Gestures (touchpad or mouse)